Burlington Electric Department

 MissionTo serve the energy needs of our customers in a safe, reliable, affordable, and socially responsible manner.

-Make Burlington a "net zero energy city" across electric, thermal, and ground transportation sectors by managing demand, realizing efficiency gains, and expanding local renewable generation, while increasing system resilience.
+Make Burlington a Net Zero Energy city across electric, thermal, and ground transportation sectors by managing demand, realizing efficiency gains, and expanding local renewable generation, while

-- BED defines "net zero" as Burlington sourcing at least as much renewable energy as it consumes in energy for electric, thermal, and ground transportation purposes.
+- BED defines Net Zero Energy as Burlington sourcing at least as much renewable energy as it consumes in energy for electric, thermal, and ground transportation purposes.

 - We source energy from New England and adjoining states and territories with a strong preference for generation closest to Burlington.

 - For thermal and electric, we will work toward net zero with Burlington residential, commercial, and industrial customers.

 - For transportation, our goal is to make in-city travel net zero, and lower the impact of intercity travel.
 Air travel is not included at this time.

 SafetyMake safety the number one focus of everything we do as we pledge to promote safety awareness and commit to continuous improvement.